OSharpe001/anime_hunter/README.md

 - CSS: Used to apply styling to the web page document.
 - **HONORABLE MENTIONS**
 - React's useLocation: Used to get the path of the current page shown in the browser.
--JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like mouse location).
+- JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like mouse location).

 ---